About the Bedford Group of Drainage Boards

 De-silting operations are most often undertaken, with additional work on the banks only where and when required e.g. where slips have occurred.
 The need for works is entirely related to flood defence needs so as to maintain capacity, stabilize banks and to maintain conveyance.
 Reforming (removing firm material) and re-grading (bed and banks) requires a site-specific approach, always involving an ecologist, often involving River Corridor Survey and sometimes involving an Environmental Impact Assessment.
 Protection of existing ecological interest is paramount in de-silting operations and riffles, areas of cobbles and gravels will be left untouched or replaced.
 One working bank only will normally be used, being chosen for ease of access, sensitivity of vegetation present, adjacent land use including presence of crops and the need to minimise works along the channel.
 Variation in the long-section as well as the cross-section of a watercourse will be an objective.
 Enhancements will be considered where possible and working undertaken wherever possible to mimic natural fluvial processes.
 Spoil may be incorporated into adjacent land via thin spreading, usually within 2-10m of the watercourse.
 On pasture, spoil may be placed into a trench and then covered with the topsoil.

 A conservation database has been established by the Bedford Group, compatible with those for its other activities.
 Data is entered on a GIS system and this includes statutorily protected sites, other sites of conservation importance, Biodiversity Action Plan species, protected species and priority habitats.
 It is intended that information will be exchanged with other data bases such as that being established by Bedfordshire County Council and various Biological Records centres.
-The Group appreciates data given by English Nature and the River Ivel Project.
+The Group appreciates data supplied by various conservation bodies.

 Water Level Management Plans have been completed for all hydrologically-sensitive SSSIs within the Drainage District.
 These are Flitwick Moor, Fancott Woods and Meadows and Tebworth Marsh.
 The latter two sites were in satisfactory hydrological condition and required the maintenance of the status quo but Flitwick Moor requires technically demanding solutions to deal with the problems of nutrient-rich flood waters entering typically low-nutrient areas.
 Replacement of structures is required together with in-channel works and creation of a flood storage area.
 The Plan was written in collaboration with English Nature, Bedfordshire County Council and the Wildlife Trust who are working to acquire land whilst the Group completes the design.